mKG-RAG: Leveraging Multimodal Knowledge Graphs in Retrieval-Augmented Generation for Knowledge-intensive VQA: The Proposed Method: mKG-RAG

-{\textbf{Multimodal Graph Generation.}} At the core of the construction pipeline lies the challenge of merging the textual and visual graphs into a semantic-consistent and modality-aligned multimodal graph.
-Directly matching textual and visual entities/relationships based on image-text similarity~\cite{radford2021learning} is limited to shallow or global alignment, lacking the capacity to capture fine-grained and contextual correspondences.
-Given the impressive vision-language understanding abilities of MLLMs~\cite{liu2023visual}, a promising solution is to employ MLLMs as the vision-text matcher, effectively aligning semantically consistent visual and textual entities/relationships.
-Thus, the following prompt is designed:
+The core contribution of the construction pipeline lies in integrating textual and visual graphs to form a semantically consistent, modality-complementary multimodal graph.
+Directly aligning textual and visual entities/relations based on image-text similarity~\cite{radford2021learning} is limited to shallow or global alignment, lacking the capacity to capture fine-grained, context-aware correspondences.
+Benefiting from the strong vision–language understanding capabilities of MLLMs~\cite{liu2024improved,bai2025qwen25vltechnicalreport}, this work leverages MLLMs as vision–text matchers to effectively identify semantically consistent entities/relations across visual and textual modalities.
+Based on this insight, we design the following vision–text matching prompt: